-- 6.1 The submitted Appeal Form is provided by the Assessments Team to the Review Stage Panel who will consider the position in the light of the student's case to determine whether there are valid grounds for appeal within 25 working days of receiving the form and by the previous dates published to students (see 5.2).
-The Review may include a check of marks and the account taken of extenuating circumstances (both of which may include interviewing the student).
-Where the panel finds that there has been a material irregularity or there are extenuating circumstances which, for good reason, were not known about at the time, the case will be approved and the decision changed by Chair's Action. - 6.2 The Assessment Team will notify the student in writing of the outcome of the Review. - 6.3 A student may lodge an appeal against a decision of the Programme Assessment Board only after a Stage One Panel review of the Programme Assessment Board decision has taken place, the outcome of which still leaves the student dissatisfied. - 6.4 The student must notify the Assistant Registrar within 25 working days of receipt of the letter notifying them of the outcome of the Panel, requesting progression to the Final Stage Appeal of the process (Senate Panel) and state the grounds for making a final stage appeal (see 6.6 below). - 6.5 The final stage appeal may be lodged in the circumstances of the kinds of academic decision arising from an assessment that are listed in paragraph 5.3 above. - 6.6 The grounds for a final appeal are: - a) Material irregularity in the way the student's case was considered by the Programme Assessment Board or the Review Stage Appeal Panel. - b) Extenuating circumstances which affected a student's performance of which the Programme Assessment Board was unaware and where it was not possible to notify the University prior to the decision of the Programme Assessment Board, or the decision of the Review Stage Appeal Panel.
+- 6.1 The submitted Appeal Form is provided by the Assessments Team to the Reviewer who will investigate the position in the light of the appellant's case to determine whether there are valid grounds for appeal within 25 working days of receiving the form and by the previous dates published to students (see 5.2).
+The Review may include a check of marks and the account taken of extenuating circumstances (both of which may include interviewing the appellant).
+Where the Reviewer finds that there has been a material irregularity or there are extenuating circumstances which, for good reason, were not known about at the time, the case will be returned to the Chair (of the original Programme Assessment Board) for action to amend the decision of the Programme Assessment Board. - 6.2 The Assessment Team will notify the appellant in writing of the outcome of the Review. - 6.3 A student may lodge an appeal against a decision of the Programme Assessment Board only after a Review of the Programme Assessment Board decision has taken place, the outcome of which still leave the student dissatisfied. - 6.4 The student must notify the Deputy Registrar within 25 working days of receipt of the letter notifying them of the outcome of the Review, requesting progression to the Final Stage Appeal of the process (Senate Panel) and state the grounds for making a final stage appeal (see 6.6 below). - 6.5 The final stage appeal may be lodged in the circumstances of the kinds of academic decision arising from an assessment that are listed in paragraph 5.3 above. - 6.6 The grounds for a final appeal are: - a) Material irregularity in the way the student's case was considered by the Programme Assessment Board. - b) Extenuating circumstances which affected a student's performance of which the Programme Assessment Board was unaware and where it was not possible to notify the University prior to the decision of the Programme Assessment Board.